Tpande123/Customer-Segmentation-using-K-Means-Clustering/README.md

 # Introduction: -

 Creating a clustering model to divide customers visiting a Mall into different clusters using K-Means Cluastering algorithm and deciding the optimum number of clusters to divide the customers into by making use of WCSS (Within Clusters Sum of Squares) method and the elbow graph.
-This is a Unsupervised Machine Learning Problem.
+This is an Unsupervised Machine Learning Problem.
 The different steps involved are  ->

 1.)
 Importing the Dependencies.